 Criminal Defense Attorney for Racing in Houston, TX

-Brian Benken is a licensed private investigator that will shed light on crucial evidence that proves you’re innocent.
-With over 30 years of trial experience, Brian Benken is a trusted attorney who knows what it takes to win a case or get it thrown out.
+Brian Benken is a licensed private investigator that will search for crucial evidence that could help defend your case.
+With over 30 years of trial experience, Brian Benken is a veteran attorney who knows how to navigate the criminal process.

 The Benken Law Firm represents clients in every community in Harris County such as Rice Military, Midtown, Museum Park, East Downtown, Hunter Creek Village, Bellaire and many more.
 To schedule a free case consultation with The Benken Law Firm, call (713) 223 - 4051.

 While Texas is home to 70 mph speed limits and open roadways, it’s illegal under the Transportation Code to race other vehicles.
 Section 545.420 considers the following racing situations illegal:

 - Testing the physical endurance of the driver of the vehicle

 - In connection with drag racing, exhibiting vehicle speed or acceleration to make a vehicle speed record

 You may think a race is a competition between two vehicles to see who can beat the other, but there’s more to it than that.
 Under the Transportation Code racing includes one or more vehicles attempting to:

 - Prevent another vehicle from passing

 - Arriving at a destination before another vehicle; or